-It may be helpful to have diagnostic evidence in hand when you arrive.
+It's important that you have your diagnostic proof in hand when you arrive.
 When you book your first appointment, you'll need to provide a medical certificate or assessment report attesting to your disability or limitation.
 This diagnostic assessment report must highlight the current impact of the disability or limitation on your studies.
 If applicable, the report should include information on any medication you are taking and any side effects that may affect your academic performance.
-If you need to see a professional in Quebec to confirm your diagnosed limitation, such as a neuropsychologist or speech therapist, you should be aware that this can be a long and costly process, as it is carried out in a private clinic.
+If you need to see a health professional in Quebec to confirm your diagnosed limitation, such as a neuropsychologist or speech therapist, you should be aware that this can be a long and costly process, as it is carried out in a private clinic.
 In due time, you should check with your insurer to see if the services you require are covered.